 Why do you thin the food coloring didn't adhere to the oil?

 I think that it didn't adhere to the oil because, well...the food coloring is hydrophilic (Water loving) and it mixed with the water instead.
-(Yessssss, I know this one was short, please forgive me. ;)
+(Yessssss, I know this one was short, please forgive me. ;)Discuss the creation of the "lava".
+What do you think is happening?

 I think that the "lava" is created because the Alka Seltzer tablets react and oxidize the water making the food-colored water float through the oil making it look like a lava lamp.